Bandwidth/api-docs/site/docs/webrtc/about.md

 ### Fine Grained Control: Application Flexibility

-The model underlying Bandwidth's WebRTC soution allows the application to control the flows of media with exquisite precision.
+The model underlying Bandwidth's WebRTC solution allows the application to control the flows of media with exquisite precision.
 There are 4 levels of control that can be controlled, in increasing levels of precision...

 - **sessions** - groups of users involved in a communication
 - **participants** - the addressable members that are involved in a session
 - **subscriptions** - essentially who "listens to" who.
 It is possible to create complex topologies to address specific application needs
 - **media** - the specific media that is exchanged between any subscribed participants and/or sessions

-With these elements under applicaiton control almost any real time communication imaginable can be identified.
+With these elements under application control almost any real time communication imaginable can be identified.

 The details of this model and its control are covered in the document section [Bandwidth WebRTC Model Details](overview.md)